rbrich/xcikit/ext/rbp/README.md

 Included some of the sources here as I don't expect that the whole repo will be needed for font texture generation.

-Eventually, this whole dir can be replaced with Git submodule.

 License according to source files:

     This work is released to Public Domain, do whatever you want with it.